open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 The advantage of this option is that it doesn't require any additional devices.
 However, the Neuropixels basestation can only generate pulses at regular intervals (1 Hz or 10 Hz), which can make it ambiguous which pulses were the first and last, especially if you're synchronizing data streams outside of the Open Ephys GUI (e.g., behavioral events recorded by another piece of software).

-In the second case, the Neuropixels’ basestation can be configured as an input accepting the digital output of an Arduino, for example:
+In the second case, the Neuropixels basestation can be configured as an input accepting the digital output of an Arduino, for example:

 #.
 Connect one end of an SMA cable to the SMA connector at the bottom of the Neuropixels basestation.